wireapp/wire-docs/src/understand/single-sign-on/main.rst

        Single sign-on (:term:`SSO`) is an authentication scheme that allows a user to log in with a single ID and password to any of several organizationally related, yet independent, software systems.

-       True single sign-on allows the user to log in once and access services without re-entering authentication factors.
+       True single sign-on allows the user to log in once and access different, independent services without re-entering authentication factors.

        See: `Single-Sign-On at Wikipedia <https://en.wikipedia.org/wiki/Single_sign-on>`_